How to Make Seed Starter Soil — Easy Step-by-Step Guide

 How long does homemade seed starter soil last?

 Homemade seed starter soil can last for a year or more if stored properly in a sealed container in a cool, dry place.
-Ensure it stays free from moisture to prevent mold or mildew.
+Ensure it stays free from moisture to prevent mold or mildew, which can compromise its quality and introduce unwanted fungi.
+Keeping it sealed also prevents it from drying out or becoming contaminated by pests or airborne spores.
+Regularly check the stored mix for any signs of spoilage before using it for your next planting season to ensure the health of your seedlings.

 Why is vermiculite important in seed starter soil?